 Other fees such as student insurance, ($6), technology support fees ($105) and student activity fees ($35) will add to the total tuition amount required, but these fees are dependent on the individual and will be made clear in the online application before the student submits it.
 For a complete list of potential costs, click here.

 Georgia Piedmont Technical College understands the costs associated with completing a degree can be overwhelming.
 However, as of Fall 2018, Georgia Piedmont Tech stopped participating in the Federal Student Loan Program.
 That being said, the school has identified many other resources to help subsidize the educational costs.

 For example, students are still eligible to apply for Federal Pell Grants, and other state grants such as HOPE, Zell Miller Grant and the Public Safety Memorial Grant.
-There are also numerous financial aids offered by the school which cover the complete cost of tuition and fees.
+There are also numerous competitive scholarships offered by the school which cover the complete cost of tuition and fees.
 Additionally,

 The college has a robust Work-Study program that helps many students work part-time whilst completing their degree.